Morocco & Spain Semester

 - The first three days of your semester will be spent in a comfy backpacker retreat where you’ll learn more about the program, your traveling companions, as well as strategies for staying safe and healthy while traveling.
 You’ll also set intentions for the semester ahead as a cohesive cohort.

 - Strengthen your language skills by immersing yourself in three weeks of language study.
-You will be studying the local dialect of Arabic (not standard), which is a primary language for millions of North African peoples.
+You will be studying the local dialect of Arabic (Moroccan Arabic), which is a primary language for millions of North African peoples.
 A homestay placement provides an incredible opportunity to deepen and hone your language skills.

 STUDENT DIRECTED TRAVEL